BreakawayConsulting/soc-eval-seL4/imx8m.md

 The SoC includes a *high assurance boot* (HAB) implementation in ROM.
 This appears suitable for providing a secured boot process.

-It should be noted that the implementation of HAB in prior i.MX SoC-s (has a vulnerability)[https://blog.quarkslab.com/vulnerabilities-in-high-assurance-boot-of-nxp-imx-microprocessors.html].
+It should be noted that the implementation of HAB in prior i.MX SoC-s [has a vulnerability](https://blog.quarkslab.com/vulnerabilities-in-high-assurance-boot-of-nxp-imx-microprocessors.html).

 ## Summary